 Sooo anyway, I sent Wren out, it almost sold, thank goodness it didn't, I put it away, tried it again in my mid-thirties.
 Jane Yolen bought Wren, taught me how to revise, and took out the brown skin, saying it didn't really belong.
 That was 1990.
 The stripey hair stayed.

 When Firebird bought Crown Duel I restored the story to S-d.
-Wren Journeymage is currently an e-book only.
-The other three are in updated versions in e-book, and the old print editions are still around.
+Wren Journeymage is currently an e-book only, though it will soon be an audio book.
+The first three have been polished updated for e-book, including the brown skin quietly restored.
+They, too, are being recorded for audio.
+The old print editions are still around.